What’s it all about?

 - The Pitshanger Bookshop is an Ealing institution and the independent store has been helping locals pick out their next must read for almost 20 years.

 Tube: Ealing has four Tube stations all in Zone 3.
 Ealing Broadway is at the end of the Central and District Lines, Ealing Common is on the District and Piccadilly Lines and North and South Ealing are on the Piccadilly Line.
+The Elizabeth line stops at Ealing Broadway, West Ealing, and Hanwell.
+And with thanks to the Elizabeth line, the journey from Ealing Broadway to Bond Street is 11 minutes; and Canary Wharf is 25 minutes.

 Rail: First Great Western trains from Ealing Broadway and West Ealing to Paddington take just 10 to 15 minutes, with the Heathrow Connect service getting you to the airport in less than 30 minutes.
+A new HS2 'super-hub' station is being built at Old Oak Common, close to East Ealing.
+It will have 14 platforms and offer fast trains to the Midlands and northern England.

 Bus: Ealing is served by an impressive number of bus routes, including the 65 (to Kingston), 83 (to Golders Green) and 297 (to Willesden).
 Several of its routes run 24 hour services.